azlin new¶

 - NFS Storage (optional) - Mounts shared persistent home directory

-- Home Sync - Syncs initial dotfiles and configuration
+- Home Sync - For named single-VM creates, seeds initial dotfiles and configuration from

 --repospecified - SSH Connection (optional) - Auto-connects with tmux unless